Discovery Adult Education

 December 8–22: The Love That Is God: An Invitation to Christian Faith

-In the season of Advent waiting, join author Dr. Frederick Christian Bauerschmidt to explore the radical and subversive claim at the heart of Christianity: God is love.
+In the season of Advent waiting, author Dr. Frederick Christian Bauerschmidt explores the radical and subversive claim at the heart of Christianity: God is love.
 Far from abstract, Christian faith is experienced in our real-life relationships and expressed through communal love that leads us to care for one another in tangible, and unexpected, ways.

 December 8, 15: Dr. Frederick Christian Bauerschmidt on his award-winning book, The Love That is God: An Invitation to Christian Faith.